-- Truth in Television: Local TV news in San Diego does love a good baby panda story.
+- Local TV news in San Diego does love a good baby panda story.
 It helps the realism that the San Diego Zoo is one of the few zoos outside of China that houses giant pandas.

 - The level of harassment Veronica endures was not uncommon in the '70s.
 Guys hitting on her relentlessly, Champ trying to grope her breasts, having to work harder and prove herself more because she was a woman; yeah, that happened.
 Not only was it commonplace, it wasn't seen as inappropriate behavior and was not punished; most women had little choice but to endure that treatment or leave their place of work.
 There was no guarantee they wouldn't be treated worse in another workplace setting, either.

 - Unusual Euphemism: Every single one in the film.Ron: Knights of Columbus, that hurt!

 - Ron and Veronica in the news room before it gets physical.Ron: You are a smelly pirate hooker.